arghyasur1991/MuseTalk-Unity/README.md

 For better performance, you can also include INT8 quantized versions:

 ```
-Assets/StreamingAssets/MuseTalk/
+Assets/StreamingAssets/LiveTalk/
   ├── WIP
   └── ... (other INT8 models)
 ```

 ### Exporting Models

-You can obtain these models by using the conversion scripts from the original MuseTalk repository and converting them to ONNX format using :
+You can obtain these models by using the conversion scripts from the original LiveTalk repository and converting them to ONNX format using :

 1. WIP